The SavourLife Dog Food Review: Tested & Evaluated 2023

 - Recipe Range: Kangaroo or Chicken or Salmon or Lamb + More.

 - Suitable For: SavourLife's recipe range can be suitable for puppy, adult and senior dogs depending on the recipe.

 - Cost: $$$

 - Australian Owned: Yes.

 This brand offers highly palatable dry food that dogs tend to love.
-In fact, several owners use it to feed their picky eaters at home!
-Since Savour-Life dog food features substantial animal protein content, it’s no wonder the brand is so popular with dogs at all life stages.
+In fact, several member of our team of independent experts used it to feed their picky eaters at home!
+Since SavourLife dog food features substantial animal protein content, it’s no wonder the brand is so popular with dogs at all life stages.

 On top of the taste, pups tend to do well with this brand and in general show no symptoms of indigestion.
 Of course, this is common with grain-free and gluten-free foods, since cereals and gluten tend to cause allergies in dogs.

 Due to its high palatability and digestibility, we’re giving SavourLife the top score of 5 in this category.

 This brand has both traditional and grain-free recipes.
 They’re better known for their grain-free recipes so we’ll focus on those.